Footbridge: Early history

-The simplest type of a bridge is stepping stones, so this may have been one of the earliest types of footbridge.
+The simplest type of bridge is stepping stones, so this may have been one of the earliest types of footbridge.
 Neolithic people also built a form of a boardwalk across marshes, of which the Sweet Track, and the Post Track are examples from England, that are around 6000 years old.
 Undoubtedly ancient peoples would also have used log bridges; that is a timber bridge that fall naturally or are intentionally felled or placed across streams.
 Some of the first man-made bridges with significant span were probably intentionally felled trees.

 Among the oldest timber bridges is the Holzbrücke Rapperswil-Hurden crossing upper Lake Zürich in Switzerland; the prehistoric timber piles discovered to the west of the Seedamm date back to 1523 B.C.
 The first wooden footbridge led across Lake Zürich, followed by several reconstructions at least until the late 2nd century AD, when the Roman Empire built a 6 m wooden bridge.
 Between 1358 and 1360, Rudolf IV, Duke of Austria, built a 'new' wooden bridge across the lake that has been used to 1878 – measuring approximately 1450 m in length and 4 m wide.
 On April 6, 2001, the reconstructed wooden footbridge was opened, being the longest wooden bridge in Switzerland.